yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Graphics/Common/Display.rst

       # modetest -M tidss -p

-Which should show something like below:
+Which should show something similar to the following:

 .. code-block:: text